eclipse-vertx/vert.x/core_manual_groovy.md

 Vert.x provides a complete server side SockJS implementation.

-This enables vert.x to be used for modern, so-called *real-time* (this is the *modern* meaning of *real-time*, not to be confused by the more formal pre-existing definitions of soft and hard real-time systems) web applications that push data to and from rich client-side JavaScript applications, without having to worry about the details of the transport.
+This enables Vert.x to be used for modern, so-called *real-time* (this is the *modern* meaning of *real-time*, not to be confused by the more formal pre-existing definitions of soft and hard real-time systems) web applications that push data to and from rich client-side JavaScript applications, without having to worry about the details of the transport.

 To create a SockJS server you simply create a HTTP server as normal and then call the `createSockJSServer` method of your `vertx` instance passing in the Http server:

     def httpServer = vertx.createHttpServer()

     def sockJSServer = vertx.createSockJSServer(httpServer)

 Each SockJS server can host multiple *applications*.

 Each application is defined by some configuration, and provides a handler which gets called when incoming SockJS connections arrive at the server.

 For example, to create a SockJS echo application: